-The Book of Deer Project have been carrying out on-going archaeological work to locate the early medieval Monastery of Deer.
-In 2017 Rose Geophysical Consultants carried out further geophysical surveys and using this information, the dig was planned within the grounds of the Abbey of Deer.
+The Book of Deer Project has been carrying out on-going archaeological work since 2008 to locate the early medieval Monastery of Deer.
+Details below.

 Thanks go to all who have participated within the Project, to our current Archaeologist Alison Cameron of Cameron Archaeology Ltd. and to our past associates, to our volunteers and in particular to Derek Jennings who has made a huge contribution towards this.

 10 – 2017 – On the advice of archaeologist Alison Cameron of Cameron Archaeology Ltd., it was decided to undertake the dig this year in the grounds of Deer Abbey.
 The ruins of Deer Abbey itself are fenced off from a wider walled area referred to as the Abbey Orchard and gardens.
 Before the dig, Rose Geophysical Consultants LLP were commissioned to survey the grounds of Deer Abbey and the wider area and also an area outwith the walled area to the east.
 Their report highlighted areas of special interest and it was decided to investigate these.